Arian2077/MP_Bill-Tkinter-/README.md

 # MP_Bill-Tkinter-
-I making a normal app to calculate Cellular phone bill ( its for Iranian )
+I used tkinter GUI to make a simple app to calculate Cellular phone bill unfortunately right now its just for Iranins but I will add English language to it and I know...I have to make some changes on it :)